magentabusiness/magentabusiness.github.io/_includes/docs/reference/performance/tools/postgres-pgadmin-monitoring.md

 ![](/images/reference/performance-aws-instances/method/pgadmin/pgadmin-thingsboard-database-server-connect-connection.png)

-To use SSH tunneling, put your Thingsboard instance IP and identity file (same as using to connect from terminal) for AWS EC2 instance.
+To use SSH tunneling, put your IoT Hub instance IP and identity file (same as using to connect from terminal) for AWS EC2 instance.

 ![](/images/reference/performance-aws-instances/method/pgadmin/pgadmin-thingsboard-database-server-connect-ssh-tunnel.png)